Why Elizabeth I of England stayed unmarried all her life

-Throughout her life, Elizabeth I (1533-1603) remained resolute in spite of all the scorn that came her way for not getting married.
+Throughout her life, Elizabeth I (1533-1603) remained resolute in spite of all the anxiety that due to her refusal to get married or bring forth any child of her own.
 Many of her advisers strongly counselled her to take herself a husband in order to keep the succession line to the throne unbroken.
 It was certainly unheard of at that time for a woman not to marry, let alone remain unmarried and rule one of the most powerful kingdoms at that time.

 It is likely that Elizabeth thought carefully about all the above possibilities.
 She must have also taken note of the events that were unfolding in her Cousin Mary’s kingdom – Scotland.
-Powerful men in Scotland, including Mary’s third husband (James Hepburn, 4th earl of Bothwell), had successfully manipulated the queen into taking disastrous political and spousal decisions.
+Powerful men in Scotland, including Mary’s third husband (James Hepburn, 4th earl of Bothwell), had successfully manipulated the Scottish monarch into taking disastrous political and spousal decisions.
 The outcome of those decisions culminated in Mary, Queen of Scots, fleeing to England – a place where she was eventually executed on trumped-up charges of treason.

 Elizabeth I, taking cues from history, successfully crushed marriage appeals from both her parliament and her advisers.
 Up until her death (in 1603), no one in the kingdom dared raise the issue of marriage again.